olcf/olcf-user-docs/quantum/quantum_access.rst

 available to the approved users associated with each project.

-To gain access, you must first submit a project proposal to the OLCF QCUP (see :ref:`quantum-proj`) or join an existing QCUP project.
+To gain access, you must first submit a project proposal to the OLCF QCUP (see :ref:`quantum-proj`) or join an existing QCUP project (see :ref:`quantum-user`).
 The Quantum Resource Utilization Council (QRUC), as well as independent referees, review and approve all QCUP project proposals.
 Applications to QCUP are accepted year-round via the project application form found below.
-Once a project is approved, then all of the users associated with the project will need to apply for user accounts (see :ref:`quantum-user`).
+Once a project is approved, then all of the users associated with the project will need to apply for a :ref:`User Account <quantum-user>`.
+After your user account is approved, you can then move on to accessing the quantum resources offered by our vendors (see :ref:`quantum-vendors`).

 QCUP Priorities
 ===============